madpsy/xpa125b_controller/README.md

 Because the voltage on the pins are 5VDC we need to level shift them down to 3V3 so as not to damage the D1 Mini.
 An Arduino is 5VDC logic level so doesn't require such shifting.
 You only need to shift the band pins so a 4 way logic level shifter is perfect.

-1. Wire the EXT CTRL port to the D1 Mini via a logic level shifter for X3 - X6 and X8 directly onto the ptt_pin
+1. Wire the EXT CTRL port to the D1 Mini (as described in the `Logic Level Shifter` section) and X8 directly onto the ptt_pin
 2. Configure the controller with `mode = "sunsdr"` and ensure `hl_05_enabled = false` (no other config needed)

 # Elecraft